Gellida/Gellida/README.md

 👋 Hi, I’m José Gellida

-*You'll only see android projects, that's because I was focused on mobile development soon as I finished the bachelor degree *
+*You'll only see android projects, that's because I was focused on mobile development *

 what you will see in this github account.